ArthurHub/F4VRCommonFramework/README.md

 - Open `.../Fallout-4-VR-Body/build/ImmersiveHUD.sln` in VS2022.
   - Build and debug in VS as usual
   - Any project changes should be done in `CMakeLists.txt`

+## Credit/Thanks
+Modding is built on the community.
+I couldn't do it without people public code.
+- Ryan-rsm-McKenzie-alandtse and other [CommonLib](https://github.com/alandtse/CommonLibVR/tree/vr) contributors
+- RollingRock-alandtse-shizof-CylonSurfer for open source mods like FRIK, VirtualHolsters, etc. to learn and adopt code from.